LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/java-web-dev-exercises.rst

    the project you have just set up.

    .. figure:: figures/IntelliJProjectWindow.png
-      :scale: 30%
+      :width: 80%
       :alt: IntelliJ Project Window

       IntelliJ Project Window

 #.
-Double-clicking on the *Hello* file opens the file to the right.
+Double-clicking on the *Hello* file opens it in the workspace to the right.

    .. figure:: figures/IntelliJOpenFile.png
-      :scale: 35%
+      :width: 80%
       :alt: IntelliJ Open File

       IntelliJ Open File